Overhead clothes airer

-An overhead clothes airer, also known variously as a ceiling clothes airer, laundry airer, pulley airer, laundry rack, laundry pulley, or a Sheila Maid, is a ceiling-mounted mechanism to dry clothes.
-In the North of England it is often known as a creel, in Scotland as a pulley, and in United States as a Sheila Maid.
+An overhead clothes airer, also known variously as a pulley maid, sheila maid, kitchen or clothes maid, ceiling clothes airer, laundry airer, pulley airer, laundry rack, or laundry pulley, is a ceiling-mounted mechanism to dry clothes.
+It is also known as, in the North of England, a creel and in Scotland, a pulley.

 History

 Overhead clothes airers were often installed, from the late eighteenth century onwards, in the laundry room of large houses and estates in Europe.
 Originally made by the estate handyman, by the middle of the 19th century they almost always benefited from a rope and pulley system to raise and lower the rack, and such systems began to be manufactured and sold commercially, both in Europe and America.

 Larger, wealthier or commercial properties sometimes had drying cabinets or drying rooms associated with their laundry rooms, in addition to or instead of clothes airers.
 The cabinets were of wood or cast iron, with a series of drying racks on wheels which were pulled in or out of the cabinet horizontally.
 The cabinet was heated by coal, gas or wood.
 The Shaker community still uses these cabinets.
 Similar drying cabinets exist today, powered by electricity, but are intended for delicate clothing unsuitable for a powered clothes dryer, rather than for general drying.

 However, although the washing of laundry became mechanised and electrified in the twentieth century, even households that can afford electric clothes driers may also use a clothes airer, and its environmentally friendly qualities have led to a resurgence in its popularity, with a number of new manufacturers springing up in recent decades.

 There are electric overhead airers, which lower and raise themselves.